Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 char *strtok(char *str, const char *delim);
 ```

-- Powerful and useful function, but it is relative complex
+- Powerful and useful function, but it is relatively complex

 ---